uark-backend-class/capstone-Grayson-Hunter/README.md

 # FitnessBot
-My goal is to create a FitnessBot for a Discord Server that can pull Fitness related content from Reddit and post it to the server when prompted.
-It will also store this information.
+This is a Discord Bot, hosted on Heroku, that can perform a number of commands.
+The main functionality is a command that prompts the bot to pull a random, popular fitness post from the Reddit API.